Yes, Barcelona has Gaudi.

 Salvador Dali’s studio

-In the studio of the sprawling house that Dali and Gala shared (actually five fishermen’s houses joined together), Dali painted while seated at a giant easel which could be moved up and down.
+In the studio, Dali painted while seated at a giant easel which could be moved up and down.

-Here’s Dali’s last painting – unfinished – waiting for the moustachioed artist to complete it…
+Here’s a picture of one of the last of Salvador Dali’s paintings – unfinished – waiting for the moustachioed artist to complete it…

 The resort-like Dali House Museum gardens and grounds

 The beautiful terraced gardens and grounds boast olive groves, sea views, egg-shaped sculptures – and even a swimming pool.